 You may have heard the term "herd immunity" tossed around in response to the novel coronavirus, but the idea that we could overcome the pandemic if enough people were exposed to COVID-19 is a dangerous notion.
-In fact, experts told POPSUGAR that it could lead to "millions of excess deaths."
+In fact, experts told POPSUGAR that it could lead to "millions of excess deaths," and the head of the World Health Organization has said that allowing the virus to spread with abandon would be "unethical."

 "There is a common misconception about the coronavirus that all that is needed is herd immunity and the pandemic will cease," said David Cutler, MD, a family medicine physician at Providence Saint John's Health Center in Santa Monica, CA. "The misconception is that herd immunity can be achieved with ease, low cost, and few lives lost."
 According to Dr. Cutler, this couldn't be further from the truth, and herd immunity is actually quite difficult to achieve.